-Our focus is on complementing the programmes of Explorer Units across the Scout Regions of eastern-central Scotland, by offering new opportunities to Explorers interested in water activities, expeditions, developing their leadership and gaining more #SkillsForLife.
+Our focus is on offering new opportunities to Explorers interested in water activities, expeditions, developing their leadership and gaining more #SkillsForLife.

 Through a partnership with the Longcraig Scout Centre, we have access to an extensive fleet of kayaks, paddleboards, canoes, sailing dinghies, pulling boats and powerboats, enabling Unit members to develop their boating & paddlesport skills and extend their experience under the supervision of qualified Leaders and Instructors.

-Through their membership of the Longcraig Unit, Explorers can receive all their training, practice and support for Duke of Edinburgh or Platinum/Diamond/Queen’s Scout expeditions by canoe, canoe & kayak or possibly even sailing dinghy.
+Through their membership of the Longcraig Unit, Explorers in South East Scotland Region from any District or those who’ve chosen to enroll with South East Explorer Expeditions receive all their training, practice and support for their Duke of Edinburgh and Platinum/Diamond/Queen’s Scout expeditions by canoe, kayak, paddleboard or possibly even sailing dinghy.

 Members are able to work towards achieving the water-based Scouting Activity Badges & Zodiac Challenges, Instructor badges and Personal Permits in a variety of craft along with Royal Yachting Association and/or British Canoeing qualifications.